Maksims/web-udp-public/README.md

-# Web UDP
+# WebSockets UDP (or alternative) Extension

-This repo is to **express public need** for potential **Web UDP** (or other protocol) technology to enable **server-client low-latency communication**.
+This repo is to **express public need** for a technology to enable **server-client low-latency communication**, **without** mandatory reliability and/or ordered delivery mechanics of underlying transport protocol.
 And **shape the requirements** from existing needs and potential future applications.
-To motivate W3C Members and browser vendors to start discussion and propose spec as a solution.
+To motivate W3C Members, IETF Community and Browser Vendors to start discussion and propose RFC to fuel further development for a solution.

 PR's and discussions in [Issues](https://github.com/Maksims/web-udp-public/issues) are welcome.
 Spread the word, [RT's](https://twitter.com/mrmaxm/status/890256659607584768) are welcome.

 ## Table of Contents